-***Update: we have met our volunteer goal for 2020, but are still accepting volunteers for 2021*** We are looking for people to collect ticks on their wooded properties in Androscoggin, Cumberland, Hancock, Knox, Kennebec, Lincoln, Sagadahoc, Waldo, and York Counties.
-If you have between 10 and 1,000 acres of wooded land and want to know more about ticks and the pathogens they carry on your property, sign up to be part of our tick surveillance program!
+***Update: we are currently recruiting for our 2021 study!*** We are looking for people to collect ticks on their wooded properties in Androscoggin, Cumberland, Hancock, Knox, Kennebec, Lincoln, Sagadahoc, Waldo, and York Counties.
+If you have between 5 and 1,000 acres of wooded land and want to know more about ticks and the pathogens they carry on your property, sign up to be part of our tick surveillance program!
 We will provide training and the supplies you need to collect ticks on your property.
-You will collect ticks using a drag cloth and tweezers three times during the month of July and fill out a questionnaire about your property.
+You will collect ticks using a drag cloth and tweezers three times during the month of July and fill out questionnaires about your property.
 This will help us understand the tick borne disease risks across Southern and Coastal Maine and better help you understand the tick hazards on your personal property.
 (Please note we are only able to select a limited number of participants and signing up will not guarantee your participation.)
-If you have questions, please contact the citizen science coordinator: Elissa Ballman, email@example.com, 207-581-2503.
+If you have questions, please contact the citizen science coordinator: Elissa Ballman, firstname.lastname@example.org, 207-581-2503.

 Volunteer Frequently Asked Questions

-Sampling will involve walking along a wooded edge of your property while dragging a tick collecting cloth.
-There will be three collecting periods in July and each one should take no more than an hour.
+Sampling will involve walking within your wooded property while dragging a tick collecting cloth.
+There will be three collecting periods in July and each one should take about an hour.
 Participants should be able to walk over uneven ground, bend over, and use tweezers to pick up small ticks.

 Does my property qualify to be part of this study?